Lancelot1998/Space-structured_Blockchain/README.md

 Our motivation is to enabling blockchain in heterogeneous environments, e.g., IoT.

-In detail, the roles in P2P network is devided to two parts, which are macroblock miner and microblock miner.
+In detail, the roles in P2P network is devided to two parts, which are `macroblock miner` and `microblock miner`.

 During each epoch, macroblock miners execute leadership selection, while microblock miners just validate transactions.